 As part of the celebration of the 200th anniversary of Darwin’s birth, the Church of England is issuing an apology of sorts to Darwin for its previous “anti-evolutionary fervour.”
 The response from Darwin’s descendants?
 Thanks, but no thanks.

-According to Darwinian theory, women were less evolved than men, and because of their smaller brains, they were “eternally primitive,” childlike, less spiritual, more materialistic, and “a real danger
+According to Darwinian theory, women were less evolved than men, and because of their smaller brains, they were “eternally primitive,” childlike, and more.

 One was a self-made American politico who freed the slaves; the other was a silver-spooned British naturalist who observed finches.
 So what’s the connection?

 Reviews a debate at Harvard about a historic anti-Darwinist.

 Devoted followers at the American Museum of Natural History have "resurrected" the man who popularized evolution, Charles Darwin.